nonoesp/GettingArchitectureDoneKit/README.md

 ## Usage

 Just download *NOGrasshopperUtil.gh* and drag it onto Grasshopper.
 There are various clusters to simplify frequent tasks.
+This library is part of [Getting Architecture Done](http://www.gettingarchitecturedone.com/?utm_source=github&utm_medium=GHUtil).

 ## License